TURKEY FIRST · MEDITERRANEAN NEXT · WORLD LATER

 A monochrome field map of the stops in this route.
 Use the numbered pins to read the sequence before opening turn-by-turn directions.

-Turn this route into a real trip
+Turn this route into a road trip